cornelius/awesome-open-source/README.md

   What happens when maintainers leave a project
 * [Roads and Bridges: The Unseen Labor Behind Our Digital Infrastructure](https://www.fordfoundation.org/about/library/reports-and-studies/roads-and-bridges-the-unseen-labor-behind-our-digital-infrastructure/) - Extensive report about the challenges of maintaining open source as digital infrastructure
 * [TheFLOSSary](https://gitlab.tubit.tu-berlin.de/mirko.boehm/TheFLOSSary) - Glossary of Free/Libre and Open Source Software related terms, reusable in LaTeX documents
+* [The Hidden Benefit of Giving Back to Open Source Software](https://hbswk.hbs.edu/item/the-hidden-benefit-of-giving-back-to-open-source-software) - Report about study how contributing to open source projects allows companies to capture more value form using these projects
+* [Getting Started with FLOSS Governance and Compliance in Companies](https://dirkriehle.com/wp-content/uploads/2019/06/Getting-Started-with-FLOSS-Governance-Final.pdf) - Research about what the best practices are to introduce a governance program for commercial use of open source software

 ---